RELIGION AND ISLAM

 Currency: The UAE Dirham is divided into 100 fils.

-Changing money: Money changers will change travellers cheques or foreign currency for a commission – are mainly situated in the large shopping malls.
+Changing money: Money changers will change travellers cheques or foreign currency for a commission – are mainly situated in the large shopping malls and souks.

 Automatic teller machines: Are widespread in the UAE, are readily accessible and accept a wide range of cards.

 Credit Cards: The usual credit card companies are represented in the UAE (Visa, MasterCard, American Express, Diners, etc) There is often surcharge when using credit cards in the souks.